electrikmilk/cherrilang.org/language/standard/documents.md

 ### Change Case to Title Case

-Change case of `text` to Title Case.
+Change the case of `text` to Title Case.

 ```
 titleCase(text)